WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Start Wasabi again, open the wallet and wait for the synchronization.
 You should see all your transactions and the correct balance.

+If you are recovering a wallet with the 12 recovery words, then in the advanced section you can increase the gap limit from a default of 100.
 :::

 :::details